DoctorTakumi/converter_app/README.md

 - while converting, add better suffix - e.g. "converted_ico" to show the format even if extension is hidden

 - output message in is the terminal for now - later it should be added to converter app

+- poppler binaries are included into poppler/bin for the pdf - img conversions